shariq1989/cookbook/content/recipe/goa-masoor-dal.md

 +++
-title = "Goa Masoor Dal- Goa Red Lentil Soup " date = "2021-03-17"
+title = "Goa Red Lentil Soup - oa Masoor Dal" date = "2021-03-17"
 description = "Goa is a coastal city and happens to be the smallest state in India.
 The food they make is unique to their region.
 Goan cuisine is well known for its balance of sweet and spicy, and its inclusion of coconut and seafood in many of their dishes.
 I hope you enjoy this Goa masoor dal recipe our family loves." tags = [